-White House may revise, replace immigration order
+Trump won't immediately appeal travel ban halt to Supreme Court

 Next steps in court

-The Justice Department has a variety of options for how to proceed next in court, but Trump said his administration will ultimately be successful.
+The Justice Department has a variety of options for how to proceed next in court, and Trump insists his administration will ultimately be successful.

 "In addition we will continue to go through the court process, and ultimately I have no doubt we'll win that particular case," Trump said Friday.

-The Justice Department might also try to persuade another court -- either a larger panel of judges on the 9th Circuit or the Supreme Court -- to grant its emergency motion to "stay" (i.e., stop) US District Court Judge Robart's temporary restraining order suspending key provisions of the travel ban.
+The Justice Department might still try to persuade a larger panel of judges on the 9th Circuit to grant its emergency motion to "stay" (i.e., stop) US District Court Judge James Robart's temporary restraining order suspending key provisions of the travel ban.

 DOJ could also dismiss its appeal of the temporary restraining order altogether and continue litigating the merits of the case in front of Robart in an attempt to bolster its case.
 Additionally, some legal experts believe it may be advantageous for the administration to just write a new executive order to avoid the possibility of the President being subpoenaed over conversations regarding a "Muslim ban."

-Note: CLARIFICATION: This story has been updated to more accurately reflect Thomas' role in the request.